notifi-network/notifi-network.github.io/docs/integration-overview/pointers-samples.md

 - **Send out an alert when a new DAO proposal has been created**

-  This requires a custom parser that can act as source for the alert.
+  This requires a [custom parser source](alerts-in-depth#custom-parser-source) that can act as source for the alert.
 If Notifi provides this source, the [React Card](../alert-subscribe/react-card) can be used for creating alerts or the [Frontend Client](../alert-subscribe/frontend-client).
 Alerts will be triggered automatically in this case.

   If the parser is not hosted by Notifi, use a Broadcast source and the [Node Client](../alert-trigger/node-client) to trigger alerts on that topic.

 - **Send out an alert to an user when their position reaches a certain LTV (loan-to-value) threshold that the user can choose**

-  This requires a custom UI to allow users to choose their threshold when subscribing as well as a custom parser as source for the alert.
+  This requires a custom UI to allow users to choose their threshold when subscribing as well as a [custom parser source](alerts-in-depth#custom-parser-source) for the alert.
   The same integration path as the example above can be applied; however, the [React Card](../alert-subscribe/react-card) does not support custom UI elements to let users pick their threshold.
 Therefore, the [Frontend Client](../alert-subscribe/frontend-client) needs to be used to create alerts.

   If the parser is not hosted by Notifi, a Direct Push source should be used since the alerts are supposed to go to one user at the time.